ashbb/shoes_tutorial_walkthrough/README.md

 ----------------------

-Beyond para, you've got title and subtitle, which are bigger fonts.
+Beyond para, you've got *title* and *subtitle*, which are bigger fonts.
 You can add a bunch of font styles as well.
-Look for strong and em in this bit.
+Look for *strong* and *em* in this bit.

 ```ruby
 	Shoes.app {